Project CARS 2: Development

 Through the months leading up to a release, Slightly Mad Studios have worked closely with auto manufacturers, auto industry companies, and race car drivers to help them in making an accurate simulation.
 As a result, cars have specific performance characteristics and represents its real-life counterpart accurately.
 The tire physics have also been built from the ground up to use the proprietary Seta Tire Model (STM), with full dynamic tire movements and actions simulated at up to 200hz.

-On 21 September 2022, the game was delisted from digital storefronts due to expiring car and track licenses, although the game will remain playable for those who currently own it.
+On 21 September 2022, the game was delisted from digital storefronts due to expiring car and track licenses - the game remains playable to those who purchased it prior to the delisting.